IslamAlTaweel/Shell-Scripting-Project-Online-Course-Log-Analyzer/README.md

 - Linux or macOS environment.
 - Bash shell (`#!/bin/bash`).
 - `log.txt` must exist in the same directory as the script.
-- Each course has a registration file named `<CourseID>.txt` in the current directory.
+- Each course has a registration file named `CourseID.txt` in the current directory.

 ---